walshbr/introduction-to-text-analysis/issues/google_ngram.md

 ![google ngram splash page](/assets/google_ngram_viewer.png)

 The Google NGram Viewer provides a quick and easy way to explore changes in language over the course of many years in many texts.
 Provide a word or comma-seperated phrase, and the NGram viewer will graph how often those search terms occur over a given corpus for a given number of years.
 You can specify a number of years as well as a particular google books corpus.
+The tool allows you to quickly search thousands of texts and, by tracking a few words or phrases, draw inferences about cultural and historical shifts.

 An NGram is another name for a sequence of words of length *n*.